madebits/madebits.github.io/r/nodejs-grunner.md

 Circular task dependencies, such as, `G.t('t1', ['t2']); G.t('t2', ['t1']);` direct or indirect, will result in failure.

+##Reacting To Change

+There different types of task that can trigger automatic running of tasks.
+GRunner does not have any build-in support to monitor anything, but you can easy integrate GRunner will any kind of monitoring events you care about:

+* There are enough Node.js libraries to monitor files and directories.
+You can can directly call `G.run` with a task name if some event of interest happens.
+* You can monitor some repository branch for changes and trigger `G.run` with some deployment tasks.
+* Similarly, you can monitor the state of some service and `G.run` with some recovery or load balancing task.

 ##GRunner Instances

 When you use `let G = require('grunner');` you get *same* process wide singleton instance `G` of `GRunner` class.
 This instance `G` is used by default, by all `gfile.js` tasks.
 If you want to use the `grunner` command-line, you should only use this process wide singleton object to define your tasks.